This page is in development.

 - As resistance to insulin climbs from week 16 to week 37, insulin needs can increase significantly.
 Insulin adjustments are usually required 1-2 times/week.

 - Insulin needs peak at around week 37, followed by a slight decrease in insulin needs.
 Decrease in insulin requirements during the 3rd trimester could be normal, or could also indicate poor placental health.
 A decrease in total insulin needs of greater than 15% should be discussed with the patient's endocrinologist.

-- Insulin needs fall signficantly postpartum with the delivery of the placenta.
-The endocrinologist provides pospartum insulin doses to the patient as she nears delivery.
-Doses are usually slighlty less than pre-pregnant insulin doses.
+- Insulin needs fall significantly postpartum with the delivery of the placenta.
+The endocrinologist provides postpartum insulin doses to the patient as she nears delivery.
+Doses are usually slightly less than pre-pregnant insulin doses.

 For more detailed information educators can read the following optional articles: (AHS staff can request from Knowledge Resource Service):

 Meltzer, S. (2005).
 Management of diabetes in pregnancy: Challenges and trends.
 Canadian Journal of Diabetes, 29(3), 246-256.

 Garcia-Patterson, A., Gich, I., Amini, S.B., et al. (2010).
 Insulin requirements throughout pregnancy in women with type 1 diabetes mellitus: three changes of direction.
 Diabetologia, 53, 446-451.

 Educators are required to read and understand the 2018 Diabetes Canada Clinical Practice Guidelines, Chapter 36: Diabetes in Pregnancy.
 Supplemental notes to the guidelines include additional information on placental insufficiency and steroids as follows: